Generate true random numbers on microcontroller

 randNumber -= 6;

 But this algorithm will always get the same numerical order as long the same seed for the rand() function is used.
-This is nothing more than mathematical function that cycles through a range of numbers which can be predictable.
-If you need really true randomness you need to find real world source that could inject some entropy.
+This is nothing more than a mathematical function that cycles through a range of numbers that can be predictable.
+If you need really true randomness, you need to find a real-world source that could inject some entropy.
 This could be any noisy diode connected to ADC.
-Such ramdom generators are so called Hardware Random Number Generators.
-They often use some microscopic phenomena like thermal noise, photoelectric effect, etc. There are complete random number generators in the market, that can be connected to PC via USB like this http://random.com.hr/products/hg400/index.html.
+Such random generators are so-called Hardware Random Number Generators.
+They often use some microscopic phenomena like thermal noise, photoelectric effect, etc. There are complete random number generators in the market connected to a PC via USB or another interface.

-There is interesting reading about Random Noise Sources where as entropy source is Zener diode used.
-Measurements are done using PC Sound Card.
+There is interesting reading about Random Noise Sources, whereas the entropy source is Zener diode used.
+Measurements are done using a PC Sound Card.

-In general if you are prototyping some sort of Embedded platform with temperature sensor like AD7416 this menas that you already have a hardware random number generator.
-Because temperature sensor chip’s generates noise which can be used as source of entropy for your RNG.
-And you don’t need to connect additional devices like Zener diodes or photo cells.
+In general, if you are prototyping some Embedded platform with a temperature sensor like AD7416, this means that you already have a hardware random number generator.
+Because temperature sensor chips generate noise, which can be used as a source of entropy for your RNG.
+And you don’t need to connect additional devices like Zener diodes or photocells.

 Leave a Reply